Narabzad/llm-relevance-judgement-comparison/Compatibility/README.md

 The compatibility measure is decribed in various papers, with an implementation at: https://github.com/claclark/Compatibility

+The implemenation from that repo is included in this directory.

 The experiments are fully scripted.
 To understand everything, start with `everything.sh`.